So, if you're thinking about starting counselling, how can you find the right therapist?

 You may have tried typing your location into a search engine and found yourself faced with hundreds of listings, which can feel overwhelming.

-So, if you're thinking about starting counselling, how can you find the right therapist?
 Here are some questions you might want to ask when trying to find a therapist:

 1. Do they have the right training and qualifications?